BOUDOIR SESSION PREP GUIDE

 This is by far the biggest question I get so I’ll answer the best way possible: DON’T. OVER.
 THINK.
 IT. 🙂

-The Full Session includes 5 outfit changes (the Petite Session includes 2).
-If you’re doing a Full Session, whether you want to do all 5 is up to you.
+Your Session includes 6 outfit changes.
 A lot of women assume they need to purchase a bunch of lingerie outfits but that’s not true.
 Boudoir does not have to be bra and panties.
 Some really popular (and more non-traditional outfits include):

 – his shirt